 Are Shiners And Minnows The Same

 Shiners are considered a minnow.
 There are many different types of small fish that fall under the term minnow.
 Despite some shiners growing to twelve inches, they are still classified in the minnow family.

 Minnows make for excellent bait no matter the variety it is.
-For smaller fish such as perch, use small minnows, while largemouth bass can engulf shiners that exceed eight inches.
+For smaller fish such as perch, use small minnows, while largemouth bass can engulf this type of bait that exceed eight inches.